IPC Audit and Risk Committee Charter 2021-2022

-- Review and provide advice to the CEO/Information Commissioner on the internal audit policies and procedures
+- Review and provide advice to the CEO on the internal audit policies and procedures

 - Review the risk-based audit methodology

-- Review the internal audit coverage and annual work plan, ensure the plan is based on the IPC’s risk management plan, and recommend approval of the plan by the CEO/Information Commissioner
+- Review the internal audit coverage and annual work plan, ensure the plan is based on IPC’s risk management plan, and recommend approval of the plan by the CEO

-- Advise the CEO/Information Commissioner on the adequacy of internal audit resources to carry out its responsibilities, including completion of the approved internal audit plan
+- Advise the CEO on the adequacy of internal audit resources to carry out its responsibilities, including completion of the approved internal audit plan

-- Review audit findings and related recommendations that have been assessed as the most significant according to the risk the audit finding represents to the agency if the recommendation(s) related to the finding are not implemented
+- Review audit findings and related recommendations that have been assessed as high risk if audit finding recommendations are not implemented

-- Provide advice to the CEO/Information Commissioner on significant issues identified in audit reports and action taken on these issues, including identification and dissemination of good practice
+- Provide advice to the CEO on significant issues identified in audit reports and action taken on these issues, including identification and dissemination of good practice

 - Monitor management’s implementation of internal audit recommendations

-- Review the internal audit charter to ensure appropriate organisational structures, authority, access and reporting arrangements are in place
+- Review and endorse the internal audit charter including ensuring appropriate agency structures, authority, access to senior management and reporting arrangements are in place

-- Provide advice to the CEO/Information Commissioner on the results of any external assessments of the internal audit function
+- Provide advice to the CEO on the results of any external assessments of the internal audit function

-- Provide advice to the CEO/Information Commissioner on the appointment or replacement of the Chief Audit Executive and recommend to the CEO/Information Commissioner the appointment or replacement of external internal audit service providers (in the case of an outsourced internal audit function).
+- Provide advice to the CEO on the appointment or replacement of the CAE and recommend to the CEO the appointment or replacement of external internal audit service providers (in the case of an outsourced internal audit function).

 4.6 External Audit

-- Act as a forum for communication between the CEO/Information Commissioner, senior management and internal and external audit
+- Act as a forum for communication between the CEO, senior management and internal and external audit

-- Provide input and feedback on the financial statements and performance audit coverage proposed by external audit and provide feedback on the audit services provided
+- Provide feedback on the financial audit coverage proposed by external audit and be informed of planned performance audit scope prior to their commencement

-- Review all external plans and reports in respect of planned or completed audits and monitor management’s implementation of audit recommendations
+- Review all external plans and reports (including management letters) in respect of planned or completed audits and monitor management’s implementation of audit recommendations.

 Members of the Committee are expected to understand and observe the requirements of the Internal Audit and Risk Management Policy.
 Members are also expected to: